Tekko (convention): KuroKiiro Festival

 The KuroKiiro Festival is an educational anime festival that includes a carnival, dance, dancing maid cafe, swap meet, talent show, vendors, video gaming, and workshops.
 In 2010, KuroKiiro moved to the Boyd Community Center (former school) in Pittsburgh and formed its own maid cafe group called KuroKiiro Cafe.
 The event returned to the Boyd Community Center in 2011 and was held over Thanksgiving weekend.
 KuroKiiro again returned to the Boyd Community Center in 2012 and 2013.
 For 2014 the convention moved to the California University of Pennsylvania Convocation Center in California, Pennsylvania.

 Event history

 Sangawa Project

-The Sangawa Project is an 18+ anime event created by the staff of Tekkoshocon geared towards mature fans that includes an AMV contest, cosplay contest, dealers room, panels, and classic video games.
+The Sangawa Project is an 18+ anime event created by the staff of Tekkoshocon geared towards mature fans that includes an AMV contest, arcade, cosplay contest, dealers room, maid cafe, panels, and classic video games.
 Sangawa's name comes from the Japanese word for "three rivers", in reference to Pittsburgh's nickname.
 The event acts as a revenue source, along with the KuroKiiro Festival, for Tekkoshocon.
 For 2014 the convention moved to the DoubleTree by Hilton Hotel Pittsburgh in Pittsburgh, Pennsylvania.